FAQ

 What is the Temporary Employment Act?

-The Temporary Employment Act (AÜG) is a German law that regulates the leasing of employees.
-It also outlines the rights and obligations of temporary workers.
-In addition, it regulates the rights and obligations of companies that hire employees through recruitment agencies.
+The Temporary Employment Act (AÜG) is a German law that regulates the hiring out of employees.
+It also defines the rights and obligations of temporary workers and of companies that employ workers through recruitment agencies.

 The aim of the AÜG is to ensure the protection of temporary workers on the labour market.
 It is also intended to ensure fair working conditions and equal treatment.